DenysUsov/3D_Game_Unity/README.md

-Version 1.0 of the 3D first person view game with:
+Version 1.0 of the 3D first person view game for Windows desktop with:

 original photo textures,
 3 types of enemies: